openvideogamedata/gamelist-aggregator/README.md

    git clone https://github.com/YOUR_USERNAME/OpenVideoGameData.git
    cd OpenVideoGameData

+2. Install .NET 8 SDK

-2. Configure appsettings.json with:
+3. Configure `Properties\launchSettings.json` with:
     1. ConnectionStrings PostgreSQL: Provide your PostgreSQL database details here.
         - Host: The database host (e.g., localhost or an IP address).
         - Database: The name of your PostgreSQL database (e.g., OpenVideoGameDataDB).
         - Username: Your PostgreSQL username.
         - Password: Your PostgreSQL password.

     2. IGDB
         - ClientId: Your IGDB Client ID, obtained after registering an application at [IGDB](https://www.igdb.com/).
         - ClientSecret: The client secret associated with your IGDB account.
 This is used to authenticate calls to the IGDB API.